-Prerequisite: Spanish I, II, III or teacher recommendation
+Prerequisite: Spanish I, II, III or teacher recommendation and approval

-and approval

 This college-level course prepares students to take the advanced placement test for possible college credit.
 Students will further explore the five C's at the advanced proficiency level.
 Students will also extend learning to include literature in a variety of genres.
 In addition, students will develop a deeper knowledge base in advanced grammar and vocabulary to allow for more complex and fluent communication, both oral and written, in a real-world setting.
 Note: All students enrolled will have a summer reading assignment.
-Students entering high school in 2014 or after must take the corresponding Advanced Placement (AP) examination in order to receive the 1.25 GPA multiplier.
+Students must take the corresponding Advanced Placement (AP) examination in order to receive the 1.25 GPA multiplier.

-AP Spanish V Course Number: 2811 Credit: 1.
-Full Year
+AP Spanish V Course Number: 2811 Credit: 1, Full Year